Windsor (Google Maps location)

 We had fun.
 I was surprised at how many other people turned out for the Open House event though.
 There is a large and informative kiosk one can read before going to the actual viewing areas and if you don’t know anything about how anadromous (and I suppose catadromous) fish live their lives.

 Oh, wait.
 I’m sorry.
 I forgot that not everyone reading this studied ichthyology in college like I did.
 I’m so presumptuous.
 Anadromous fish are the ones who are born in fresh water (rivers and streams), go hang out in the ocean for most of their lives, and then come back upstream in fresh water in order to spawn.
-In other words, the fish we’ve pretty much destroyed everywhere in the US.
+In other words, the types of fish we’ve pretty much destroyed everywhere in the US.

 (Catadromous fish are the opposite; born at sea, fresh water rivers and streams to live, back to sea to spawn – think: eels.)